 Research on small groups has found that people in groups tend to “like” people who are most like them.
-They tend to establish norms or limits to behavior to make sure similarity and harmony is nurtured or even enforced.
-This normal group behavior (groupthink) can turn into a problem, however, because breakaway ideas that may cause fractures in the group norms are necessary for the group to progress and innovate.
+They establish norms or limits to behavior to make sure similarity and harmony are nurtured or even enforced.
+This normal group behavior (the effects of groupthink) can turn into a problem because breakaway ideas that may cause fractures in the group norms are necessary for the group to progress and innovate.

-The term “groupthink” was coined by social psychologist Irving Janis in 1972.
-It happens when behavioral norms are enforced to maintain group cohesiveness but lead to “a deterioration of mental efficiency, reality testing and moral judgement.”
+Social psychologist Irving Janis took a stab to define group think in 1972.
+It happens when behavioral norms are enforced to maintain group cohesiveness but lead to “a deterioration of mental efficiency, reality testing, and moral judgment.”

 Symptoms of Groupthink:

 Janis documents eight symptoms of groupthink, as quoted by Psychologists for Social Responsibility:

 - The illusion of invulnerability—Creates excessive optimism that encourages taking extreme risks.

 - Collective rationalization—Members discount warnings and do not reconsider their assumptions.

 - Belief in inherent morality—Members believe in the rightness of their cause and therefore ignore their decisions' ethical or moral consequences.